bclins/bclins.github.io/spring25/cs461/notes.md

 Wed, Mar 26 | | **Midterm 2**
 Fri, Mar 28 | [6.1][6.1] | The running time of algorithms

+#### Mon, Mar 24

+Today we reviewed context-free languages for the midterm exam.
+We also talked about the [Chomsky hierarchy of languages](https://en.wikipedia.org/wiki/Chomsky_hierarchy).

 ### Week 11 Notes

 Day  | Section  | Topic